akhilrao/akhilrao.github.io/pages/about.md

     box-sizing: border-box;
 }

-/* Create two equal columns that floats next to each other */ .column {
+/* Create two equal columns that float next to each other */ .column {
     float: left;
-    width: 50%;
+    width: 100%;
     padding: 15px;
     /*height: 300px;*/ /* Should be removed.
 Only for demonstration */ }